itu-itis22-calikkasap21/G.O.R.A-Escape/README.md

 # G.O.R.A Maze Game

-This project is a game simulating a player navigating through a series of maze levels.
-The main components and functions are as follows:

-clear: This function clears the screen each time the game redraws.
-It uses the 'system' function from the 'os' module and runs the 'cls' command on Windows.
+# G.O.R.A Maze Game

+This project is a text-based maze game where the player (`P`) has to navigate through a maze, collect points (`@`), and reach the exit (`E`) within a certain time limit.
+If the player hits a wall (`#`), they lose points and are returned to their original position.
+The game consists of multiple levels and a leaderboard, which displays the top scores.

+## Key Features

+1. **Maze Generation**: Random mazes are generated for each level using a depth-first search algorithm.

+2. **Player Movement**: The player can move up, down, left, and right within the maze using the `w`, `s`, `a`, and `d` keys, respectively.

+3. **Scoring System**: Players receive points for collecting items within the maze.
+Hitting a wall results in a penalty.

+4. **Multi-Level Gameplay**: The game consists of multiple levels, each with a unique maze and a 60-second time limit.

+5. **Leaderboard**: The leaderboard keeps track of the scores for each player.
+The score is cumulative over the levels and is saved to a JSON file.

+## Code Structure

+### Libraries

+The game uses standard Python libraries such as `time`, `random`, `json`, and `os`.

+### Player Class

-Player class: This class represents the state of the player.
-It stores the player's x, y position and total score.
-It has a 'move' function that allows the player to move.
+The `Player` class represents the player within the maze.
+The player has a position (x, y) and a score.
+The `move` method allows the player to move in a specified direction.

+### Level Class

-Level class: This class represents each maze level.
-It stores a maze map, and start and end points.
+The `Level` class represents a level within the game.
+Each level has a maze, start point, and end point.

-get_username: This function takes the name of the user, who is the person playing the game.
+### Functions

+The game includes several functions to manage the game process:

+- `clear`: Clears the terminal screen.
+- `get_username`: Asks the user for their username and displays the game instructions.
-save_score: This function saves a player's score to a 'scores.json' file.
-It uses the 'json' module.
+- `save_score`: Saves the player's score to a JSON file.

-print_leaderboard: This function reads the 'scores.json' file and sorts the players by score, with those with the highest scores at the top.

-generate_maze: This function generates a maze.
-It uses a walk algorithm to create the maze, and then returns a text representation of the maze.

-generate_levels: This function generates a certain number of maze levels.
-For each one, it generates a maze and finds the start and end points.
+- `print_leaderboard`: Prints the leaderboard, reading the scores from the JSON file.
+- `generate_maze`: Generates a random maze.
+- `generate_levels`: Generates multiple random levels.

-find_start_and_end: This function finds the start and end points of a maze.
+- `find_start_and_end`: Finds the start and end points of a maze.

-main: This function runs the main loop of the game.
-It gets the player's name, generates the maze levels, and for each one, simulates the player trying to exit the maze.
-It takes the player's moves as input and tries to move them in the maze.
-When the player reaches the exit or time runs out, it saves the player's score and prints the leaderboard.

-The game takes as input from the user which direction they want to move to exit the maze.
-The player can use the 'w' (up), 'a' (left), 's' (down), and 'd' (right) keys to try to navigate out of the maze and collect as many points as possible.
-They have a total of 60 seconds per level.
-The player receives points for completing each level, and the points are ultimately saved to a file called 'scores.json'.
-This file is used to create a leaderboard.
+- `main`: Contains the main game loop.

+### Running the Game

+To run the game, call the `main` function.
+The function will generate the levels, create a player, and manage the gameplay and scoring.

+## How to Play

+When you start the game, you are asked to enter your username.
+Once you've entered your username, you can start playing the game.
+Use the `w`, `s`, `a`, and `d` keys to move the player up, down, left, and right, respectively.
+Try to collect as many points as possible and reach the exit within the time limit to maximize your score.
+Be careful not to hit the walls, as you will lose points and return to your starting position.
+Good luck!

+## Future Enhancements

+While this game is fully functional, there are a few potential enhancements that could make it even better:

+- Adding more varied maze generation algorithms.
+- Including different types of obstacles or power-ups within the maze.
+- Implementing an improved leaderboard that includes dates and times of the scores.